 Central Asia, home to the "Stan" countries, offers a unique blend of cultural and natural wonders.
 The term "stan" is derived from the Persian suffix "-stan", which means "land of".
 It is used to refer to a group of Central and South Asian countries: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, Afghanistan and Pakistan.
 These countries are all culturally and historically linked, sharing commonalities in language, religion and culture.
 Their histories are complex and varied, with many of the countries gaining independence following the dissolution of the Soviet Union in 1991.
-Pakistan was formerly part of the British Raj, while Afghanistan has its own unique history with different periods of rule and independence.
+Pakistan was formed in 1947 after the partition of the British Raj, while Afghanistan has its own unique history with different periods of rule and independence.

 The Stan Countries

 The suffix "-stan" is an interesting phenomenon found in many different languages but is primarily believed to have originated from the Persian language.
 It is a widely-used suffix that carries a range of meanings related to place, such as "where one stands" or "place of," and also "land."

 When looking at its etymology, it is believed to have been adopted by other nations through contact with Proto-Indo-European languages.
 The root word 'sta' also has Proto-Indo-European origins and signifies "stands" and "settlement," which can be found in Russian.